 Launch Conditions

+Mindjet for Windows API

 For Mindjet 11, check that the target .Net Framework for the DLL project is also called up in the prerequisites and checked in the .Net Framework launch condition.
 In all cases, this should be .Net Framework 4, and not .Net Framework 4 Client Profile.
 (The Mindjet 11 host targets .Net Framework 4, so there is no value in independently installed Add-ins targeting anything different.)
 If different versions of the .Net framework are referenced in the DLL project and the installer project, an error will be shown when building the installer.

 Optional configuration items